 7. E

-8. Stop motion could be made through taking photos of or drawing something each piece by piece, each time it moves somewhere or does something.
-All these still-images are then put together to create a short ‘movie.’
+8. Stop-motion animation is made by photographing an object and moving it slightly between each frame so that it appears to be in motion when the frames are played back together.

 9. To not show any emotions on your face.
-That would include, no frowning, no smiling, and no moving of your eyebrows.
+That would include, no frowning, no smiling, and no eyebrow movement.

 Word count: